pci-dev/pci/README.md

 Both outbound notifications (to the remote service at `inbox_url`) and inbound notifications (posted to `coar_notify/inbox`) are stored in table `t_coar_notifications` in the pci database.

+The COAR sub-system requires the following extra python libs: rdflib, rdflib-jsonld, requests.
+In a `mod_wsgi` deployment, a straight install with pip3 will not make the libs available to web2py.
+To fix the issue, copy the directories installed by pip3 in `~/.local/lib/python3.8/site-packages` directly into your web2py apps directory under `modules/`.

+The PCI `coar_notify/inbox` endpoint somehow requires the captcha to be turned off.
+To disable the captcha, comment-out the line `private` in section `[captcha]` in `appconfig.ini`.